Esri/arcgis-runtime-samples-data/README.md

 * \rasters - Raster datasets for use with the LocalServer via DynamicLayers.
 * \shapefiles - Esri Shapefile datasets.
 * \symbology - Files and datasets for working with symbols and renderers (JSON, XML, S-57 ENC Charts).

-## Instructions

-1. Go to the samples repo for your favourite ArcGIS Runtime SDK.
-1. Fork and then clone the repo for the samples - this repo is included as a SubModule.
-2. Run and try the samples.

-## Requirements

-## Resources
+* \textfiles - Files with geospatial data in text format (eg. CSV).

 ## Issues

-Find a bug or want to request a new feature?
+Find a bug or want to request new or updated content?
 Please let us know by submitting an issue.

 ## Contributing

 Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
-Copyright 2013 Esri
+Copyright 2014 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS,